jj2564/SYGalleryPicker/README.md

 }
 ```

-You do not need to install all the settings.
+You do not need to install all settings.

 ## Default Selection
 Make `PHAsset` as an `Array` and set it to **defaultSelections**.